 Accident Report.
-Sometimes even during what may appear to be a minor motor vehicle accident stress can affect your ability to recognize injuries or damage to your vehicle at the time resulting in making a decision to not asking the police to respond to the accident.
+Sometimes even during what may appear to be a minor motor vehicle accident, stress can affect your ability to recognize injuries or damage to your vehicle at the time and further affect your decision to call for a police/medical response.
 Helpful steps to take after an accident include asking the police if they can prepare an accident report which can be very helpful if a claim is filed.

 Document the Accident.
-Have a camera handy, even if it’s only a disposable one kept in your vehicle.
-If it can be done safely identify and take pictures at the scene, including of all the vehicles involved (including license plates), damage to them or property, as well as location identifiers such as street signs or exit numbers.
-Although independent third parties, such as private investigators and insurance adjusters conducting personal injury investigations may be used later to take photographs as part of an accident investigation it’s a good idea to obtain photos at the time.
+If it can be done safely take pictures at the scene, including of all the vehicles involved (e.g., license plates, damage to vehicles/property), as well as document location identifiers such as street signs.
+Although independent third parties, such as private investigators and insurance adjusters conducting personal injury investigations may be used later to take photos as part of an accident investigation it’s a good idea to obtain photos at the time.
 Often conditions at the scene of the accident which existed at the time will change and the evidence will no longer be there.
 Sometimes injuries, such as bruising and swelling not evident at time, may develop following the accident.
 Injuries should be photographed and documented.